Athletics: Brown sets two Milligan records in college debut

 ‘The Rocket’ has officially taken flight.

-Milligan College freshman Rasheem Brown broke two school records Friday (11 January) in his athletics track and field debut at the East Tennessee State University Track & Field Invitational.
+Milligan College freshman Rasheem Brown broke two school records Friday (11 January) in his collegiate debut at the East Tennessee State University Track & Field Invitational.

 Running in Heat One of the Men’s 60m hurdles preliminaries, the 18-year old blazed to a personal best of 7.93 seconds to top the field of 19 sprinters.
 The mark qualifies Brown for Saturday’s finals.